-Michigan Veterans' Facility (Act 152 of 1885)
+Michigan Veterans' Facility Act 152 of 1885

-MCL 36.11 (Veterans' facility; eligibility for admission; maintenance charges; dismissal; creation of veterans' facilities operation fund; credit of money to fund; expenditures; assignment of money to board of managers as condition of admission; expenditure of assigned money; creation of posthumous fund; expenditures)
+MCL 36.11 (Veterans' Facility; eligibility for admission; maintenance charges; dismissal; creation of veteran's facilities operation fund; credit of money to fund; expenditures; assignment of money to board of managers as condition of admission; expenditure of assigned money; creation of posthumous funds; expenditures)

-- Text: - o (3) The board of managers of the facilities may make a condition for admission to a facility that all applicants shall assign to the board of managers any balance of money accumulated while a member of the facility, or due to the applicant or on deposit with any bank, trust company, corporation, or with any individual, at the time of the death of the applicant.
+- Text: - (3) The board of managers of the facilities may make a condition for admission to a facility that all applicants shall assign to the board of managers any balance of money accumulated while a member of the facility, or due to the applicant or on deposit with any bank, trust company, corporation, or with any individual, at the time of the death of the applicant.
 All such sums shall first be expended to pay for all residual maintenance costs attributable to the deceased individual and shall then be paid to the wife, minor children, or dependent mother or father, in the order named.
 If no such relative shall be found within a period of 2 years, or if no claim for the sums has been made within a period of 2 years, the balance of the money shall be paid into the posthumous fund, which is hereby created by this subsection.
-The posthumous fund shall be expended as prescribed by 1905 PA 313, MCL 36.61. - Solution: - "paid to the wife" to "paid to the surviving spouse".
+The posthumous fund shall be expended as prescribed by 1905 PA 313, MCL 36.61.

-City Income Tax Act (Act 284 of 1964)
+- Solution: - o "paid to the wife" should "paid to the surviving spouse".

-MCL 141.641 (Annual return; joint return)
+Act 284 of 1964 (City Income Tax Act)

-- Text: - \circ (2) A husband and wife may file a joint return and, in such case, the tax liability is joint and several.
+MCL 141.641 (annual return; joint return)

-- Solution: - o "A husband and wife may file" to "Spouses may file"
+- Text: - o (2) A husband and wife may file a joint return and, in such case, the tax liability is joint and several. - Solution: - o "A husband and wife may file" to "Spouses may file"

-Michigan Campaign Finance Act (Act 388 of 1976)
+Act 388 of 1976 (Michigan Campaign Finance Act)